johnfairh/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 In this initial proposal, the package extension itself is not invoked during the build — however, the build commands that were created by the extension *are* run as part of any build in which they need to run, as determined by their input and output dependencies.

 The initial version of the proposal provides only limited ways for a package target to configure the build tool extensions it uses.
 However, because extension have read-only access to the package directory, they can read custom configuration files as needed.
 While this means that configuration of the extension resides outside of the package manifest, it does allow each package extension to provide a configuration format suitable for its own needs.
-Future proposals are expected to provide more flexibility in allowing package extension options to be provided by the client using the extension.
+We see this pattern commonly used in practice already, as external configuration files are used to configure such tools.
+Future proposals are expected to provide more flexibility in allowing package extension options to be provided by the client using the extension in their package definition.

 A package extension target should have dependencies on the targets that provide the executables that will be needed during the build.
 The binary target type will be extended to let it vend pre-built executables for build tools that cannot be built with SwiftPM.